-Background: The U.S. Forest Service Pacific Northwest (which includes Oregon and Washington) and Pacific Southwest (which includes California) Research Stations are developing a science synthesis to inform the revision of land management plans (forest plans) for 19 national forests within the Northwest Forest Plan (NWFP) area.
-The NWFP amended land management plans in 1994 in order to protect threatened and endangered species associated with late successional and old-growth forest habitats while still contributing to social and economic sustainability.
+Background: The U.S. Forest Service Pacific Northwest (which includes Oregon and Washington) and Pacific Southwest (which includes California) Research Stations are developing a science synthesis to inform the revision of land management plans (forest plans) for 17 national forests within the Northwest Forest Plan (NWFP) area.
+The NWFP amended land management plans in 1994 to protect threatened and endangered species associated with late successional and old-growth forest habitats while still contributing to social and economic sustainability.
 U.S. Forest Service Region 5 (California) and Region 6 (Oregon and Washington) have requested the synthesis to provide a thorough, up-to-date review of the relevant scientific literature pertaining to key resource management topics within the NWFP area.
-In preparation for forest plan revision, the Regions would like a general technical report (GTR) ready for peer review by the end of calendar year 2016 so it can be used at the beginning of the forest plan revision process to inform the forest assessments.

 Purpose: Synthesis of existing science to provide managers with a science foundation for revision of forest plans within the NWFP area.